ExoMars: Mission profile

-ExoMars is a joint programme of the European Space Agency (ESA) and the Russian space agency Roscosmos.
-According to current plans, the ExoMars project will comprise four spacecraft: two stationary landers, one orbiter and one rover.
-All mission elements will be sent in two launches using two heavy-lift Proton rockets.

-The two landing modules and the rover will be cleaned and sterilised to prevent contaminating Mars with Earth life forms, and also to ensure that any biomolecules detected were not carried from Earth.
+ExoMars is a joint programme of the European Space Agency (ESA).
+According to current plans, the ExoMars project will comprise one orbiter (the Trace Gas Orbiter) and one rover.
+The landing module and the rover will be cleaned and sterilised to prevent contaminating Mars with Earth life forms, and also to ensure that any biomolecules detected were not carried from Earth.
 Cleaning will require a combination of sterilising methods, including ionising radiation, UV radiation, and chemicals such as ethyl and isopropyl alcohol. (see Planetary protection).

 First launch (2016)

 Trace Gas Orbiter

 The Trace Gas Orbiter (TGO) is a Mars telecommunications orbiter and atmospheric gas analyzer mission that was launched on 14 March 2016 09:31 UTC.
 The spacecraft arrived in the Martian orbit in October 2016.
 It delivered the ExoMars Schiaparelli EDM lander and then proceed to map the sources of methane on Mars and other gases, and in doing so, will help select the landing site for the ExoMars rover to be launched in 2022.
 The presence of methane in Mars's atmosphere is intriguing because its likely origin is either present-day life or geological activity.
 Upon the arrival of the rover in 2023, the orbiter would be transferred into a lower orbit where it would be able to perform analytical science activities as well as provide the ExoMars rover with a telecommunication relay.
 NASA provided an Electra telecommunications relay and navigation instrument to ensure communications between probes and rovers on the surface of Mars and controllers on Earth.
 The TGO would continue serving as a telecommunication relay satellite for future landed missions until 2022.